-The school will continue to use block-period scheduling with seven periods in each day. to provide students with extended learning opportunities that focus on deep engagement with content.
+The school will continue to use block to provide students with extended learning opportunities that focus on deep engagement with content.
 Block scheduling also allows for smaller class sizes, opportunities for experiential and service learning activities within and outside of the classroom, and the opportunity to offer additional elective and Advanced Placement (AP) courses.
 The schedule will follow an A Day/B Day block schedule, with students attending four block classes a day, four days a week, and four class periods onalternating A Day/B Day Tuesday afternoons.